Lucifer recap: 'All Hands on Decker'

 Everyone but Maze gets their drunk on, and Charlotte faux-innocently talks up L.A.'s divorce rate and Chloe's bravery in not caring about the weird professional optics of marrying a second guy from work.

-An incensed Maze finally kicks all the men off the bus, including the hunk examining Linda’s tonsils with his tongue.
-Linda launches herself at Maze, screaming, “He smelled like chlorine and butterscotch fudge!”
+An incensed Maze finally kicks all the men off the bus, including the hunk examining Dr. Linda's (Rachael Harris) tonsils with his tongue.
+Linda launches herself at Maze, screaming, "He smelled like chlorine and butterscotch fudge!"

 With Maze and Charlotte working at cross-purposes, Ella the peacemaker finally orders everybody but Chloe off the bus, and the women end up bickering on the sidewalk.
 (Linda is particularly upset that Maze undermined her attempt to restart her sex life, which is fair since Maze put the kibosh on her last boink buddy).